Has the pandemic exodus put newsrooms on the at-risk list?

 In last week’s column, noting how RTÉ director-general Dee Forbes said “going back to a full Donnybrook” will “probably not happen for some time”, I speculated that the empty desks could add weight to the semi-regular suggestions that RTÉ should one day cash in completely on its Montrose land.

-In its case, however, the question of relocation is tied up in the expense of replicating broadcast infrastructure elsewhere.
-For many other media outlets, those considerations are much less complex.
-And they’re used to upping sticks, too: RTÉ is in situ at its current premises longer than most of the rest of the Irish national media are in theirs.
+In its case, the question of relocation is tied up in the expense of replicating broadcast infrastructure elsewhere.
+For many other media organisations, those considerations are much less complex.
+And they’re used to upping sticks: RTÉ is in situ at its current premises longer than most of the rest of the Irish national media are in theirs.

 My guess is we’ll end up with many more Reach-like case studies than Washingtonian ones.
-Journalists who like working from home should probably worry less about Merrill-esque threats and more about whether the use-it-or-lose-it principle applies and the place they once spent countless hours is sold, subleased or reconfigured beyond recognition into “hubs”.
+Journalists should perhaps worry less about Merrill-esque threats and more about whether the use-it-or-lose-it principle applies and their choice disappears – with the place they once spent countless hours sold, subleased or reconfigured beyond recognition into “hubs”.